We aim to explore and promote the role of youth in peacebuilding efforts by:

 - Joining and shaping a new working group on PYD for Youth in Central America which is focusing on the ways in which PYD approaches can be applied in these countries, what specific challenges PYD approaches encounter in these countries, and how youth voices can be included when developing these approaches.

-Maria Brindlmayer, Senior KM Specialist, YouthPower at Making Cents International
+Maria Brindlmayer, Senior KM Specialist, YouthPower Learning at Making Cents International

 Luis A. Viguria, Chief Executive Officer at Young Americas Business Trust/OAS